sifnos/sifnos.github.io/en/index.md

 If you need something sweet after the late drinks in Steno, you should either visit the **3 Blond Angels** for some deep-fried donuts or rice pudding (!) or the little **Gerontopoulos** pastry shop and enjoy an ice cream.

 While you visit Troulaki, drive to **Aghios Simeon** and enjoy the breathtaking view overlooking the Aegean Sea.
-If  you arrive on the remote mountainous area when the boat approaches the port of Kanarese you will see an impressive scenery.
+If you arrive on the remote mountainous area when the boat approaches the port of Kamares you will see an impressive scenery.

 You can buy **ceramics** everywhere.
 It’s up to you to decide.